 I. Date (Received by University)

 Grievant Step 1 Grievance Representative

 Name Name

 College Mailing Address

 Dept.

 Office Phone Office Phone

-I counsel, all university communications should go to the
+If grievant is represented by the UFF or legal grievant's representative. counsel, all university communications should go to the

-Other address to which university mailings per rtaining to grievance shall be sent:
+Other address to which university mailings per taining to grievance shall be sent:

 II.
 Grievance

-Article(s) and Sections(s) of Agreement allege edly violated:
+Article(s) and Sections(s) of Agreement allege dly violated:

-Statement of grievance (must include date of acts or omissions complained of):
+Statement of grievance (must include date of a acts or omissions complained or):

 Remedy Sought:

-(See page 2 for additional requirements)

 III.
-Authorization I will be represented in this grievance by: (check one - representative must sign on appropriate line):

-UFF

-Legal Counsel

-Myself

-I UNDERSTAND AND AGREE THAT BY FILING THIS GRIEVANCE, I WAIVE WHATEVER RIGHTS I MAY HAVE UNDER CHAPTER 120 OF THE FLORIDA STATUTES WITH REGARD TO THE MATTERS I HAVE RAISED HEREIN AND UNDER ALL OTHER UNIVERSITY PROCEDURES WHICH MAY BE AVAILABLE TO ADDRESS THESE MATTERS.

-This grievance was filed with the Office of the Provost, ADM 226 on by (check one) mail (certified or registered, restricted delivery, return receipt requested); personal delivery; other (specify)

-Signature of Grievant

-(Grievant must sign if grievance is to be processed.)
+Authorization I will be represented in this grievance by: (check one - representative must sign on appropriate line): UFF Legal Counsel Myself I UNDERSTAND AND AGREE THAT BY FILING THIS GRIEVANCE, I WAIVE WHATEVER RIGHTS I MAY HAVE UNDER CHAPTER 120 OF THE FLORIDA STATUTES WITH REGARD TO THE MATTERS I HAVE RAISED HEREIN AND UNDER ALL OTHER UNIVERSITY PROCEDURES WHICH MAY BE AVAILABLE TO ADDRESS THESE MATTERS.
+This grievance was filed with the Office of the Provost, ADM 226 onby (check one) mail (certified or registered, restricted delivery, return receipt requested) ; personal delivery; other (specify) Signature of Grievant (Grievant must sign if grievance is to be processed.)